Tech Neck – How Technology is Affecting Your Posture

 Neck pain and tension is a common complaint among people who spend long hours sitting at a desk or working on a computer.
 But tech neck is also impacting teens, college students, and seniors.
 Tech neck, also called text neck, occurs from spending prolonged periods with your head and neck extended too far forward over your body.
 On X-rays, people with tech neck have little or no curve in the neck.
 On average, Americans spend nearly six hours a day with digital media, and mobile use increased from .3 hours per day in 2008 to 3.3 hours a day in 2017.
 Doctors say tech neck is a growing problem among teenagers.
 They average nine hours per day in front of screens and report higher rates of depression and loneliness.

 All that texting and scrolling takes a toll.
 Muscles in the back of your neck contract to hold up your head, which weighs 10-12 pounds in neutral position.
 The more you look down, the harder those muscles have to work to support your head.
 At a 45-degree angle, your neck muscles are doing the work equivalent to lifting a 50-pound bag of potatoes.
 At 60 degrees, that increases to 60 pounds.

-The excessive stress put on the neck can cause muscles to get overly tired, tense and sore.
+The repetitive strain put on the neck can cause muscles to get overly tired, tense, and sore.
 Other symptoms of tech neck include: